louarn-rous/br/breton.md

 ## Indefinite

->>indef pronouns may be positive re (some, ones) holl (all)
+indefinite pronouns may be positive:
+re (some, ones)
->>and negative
+holl (all)

+and negative:
 netra (nothing)
 neblec'h (nowhere)

->>may be preceded by a det.
+and may be preceded by a determiner:
 an re (some ('the ones'))
 da re (your ('your ones'))

 # Verbs

-breton verbs and be conj'd to show tense, impact, mood, person and num by adding suffixes to the verbal stem
+Breton verbs can be conjugated to show tense, impact, mood, person and num by adding suffixes to the verbal stem.

 |     | indicative | indicative | indicative | conditional | conditional | conditional | imperative |
 | :-  | :-  | :- | :- | :- | :- | :- | :- |